Electrical contractors in

 Permit Requirements

-City of Aurora requires electrical permits for most electrical work including panel upgrades, new circuits, major appliance installations.
+Aurora requires electrical permits for most work beyond simple repairs.
 Permits obtained through Aurora Building Division.
-Permit fees range from $35-200 depending on scope.
+Fees range $50-200+ based on project scope.
+Licensed electrician must pull permits.

 Inspection Schedule